ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 In the remainder of this document, the tokens in the table above are used to refer to error types, rather than the full URNs.
-For example, an "error of type 'unrecognizedMessage'" refers to an error document with "type" value "urn:ietf:params:ppm:dap:error:unrecognizedMessage".
+For example, an "error of type 'invalidMessage'" refers to an error document with "type" value "urn:ietf:params:ppm:dap:error:invalidMessage".

 This document uses the verbs "abort" and "alert with [some error message]" to describe how protocol participants react to various error conditions.
 This